 - Believers can confidently approach God: Hebrews 4:16, “Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 (ESV)

-Lutheranism have a different theological understanding of Mary, the mother of Jesus, than Catholicism.
-While Lutherans believe that God blessed Mary to be the mother of Jesus, they do not venerate her in the way that Catholics do.
-They honor, respect, and learn from Mary as an example of devotion, but they don’t pray to her or consider her a co-mediator.
+Instead, they honor, respect, and learn from Mary as an example of devotion, but they don’t pray to her or consider her a co-mediator.
 (See the full article What Do Lutherans Believe About Mary?)

-Lutherans don’t believe the Bible supports the Hail Mary
+Lutherans Don’t Believe the Bible Supports the Hail Mary

 Another hallmark of the Lutheran faith is that of Sola Scriptura or “Scripture Alone.”
-This means that only the words of the Bible, and not ecclesiastical tradition, should inform a Christian’s beliefs and practices.
+This doctrine means that only the words of the Bible, and not ecclesiastical tradition, should inform a Christian’s beliefs and practices.

-Lutherans do not think that the Bible explicitly supports the veneration of Mary in the same way that the Catholic Church does.
-Because the Hail Mary prayer is so central to praying of the Rosary, Lutherans do not support the Catholic version of the Rosary.
-(Also see Lutheran Bible vs Catholic Bible: What’s the Difference?)
+Because the Hail Mary prayer is so central to the praying of the Rosary, Lutherans do not support the Catholic version of the Rosary.
+(Also see Lutheran Bible vs. Catholic Bible: What’s the Difference?)

-What did Martin Luther believe about the Rosary?
+What Did Martin Luther Believe About the Rosary?

 Although Protestant and Catholic scholars disagree on Luther’s exact position concerning Mary, it’s clear that although he valued her, he did not consider it essential for a Christian to pray to her.
 (Also see Do Lutherans Pray for the Dead?)